Medical Office Administrator Course

 “Navigating the healthcare system is complicated for most people.
 Medical office assistants work with patients to make the experience less stressful.
 They help patients get the right care, at the right time.
 Plus, they assist the entire medical team by ensuring the clinic runs smoothly.
 It’s an important role, where you can really make a difference.”
 (Ayo Adetoro, Instructor)

-Herzing’s Medical Office Administration course is an accelerated diploma you can complete in just 9 months.
+Herzing’s Medical Office Administrator course is an accelerated diploma you can complete in just 10 months.
 This hands-on program includes training in a real medical office setting.
 Our graduates are confident, prepared, and ready for work.

 - Includes certificates in First Aid, CPR, and Vital Signs Clinic